LionelDraghi/ArchiCheck/docs/tests/batik.md

 Batik test suite / no package [Successful](tests_status.md#successful)

-##  Batik test suite / real Batik code
+##  Batik test suite / public abstract class

   This class is in transcoder, and uses Bridge and GVT, and that's OK